derekmorr/Library-Spatial/examples/svn/README.txt

 The LSML-admin scripts also accept these other action arguments:

-  clean -- Remove all the files extracted from downloaded zip files help  -- Display list of available action arguments
+  clean     -- Remove all the files extracted from downloaded zip files distclean -- Same as "clean", plus remove all downloaded files help      -- Display list of available action arguments

 The "clean" action can be used to implement a "clean" target or action for the application's project.